 REVIEWS: A whopping 90 percent of consumers say online reviews impact their buying decisions.
 Because influencers build trust with their online communities, many will be more willing to take a recommendation from an influencer than an anonymous written review.

 Of course, there are no set-in-stone ways to make this content or type of YouTube feature that has to be used for a certain type of video content.
 All of these types of videos are used with different features and can be very effective with the right influencer.

 Learn From These YouTube Influencer Marketing Campaign Examples

-One of the best ways to get inspired for using YouTube as an influencer marketing platform is to see how it’s been done well before.
+One of the best ways to get inspired to use YouTube as an influencer marketing channel is to see how it’s been done well before.
 Check out these YouTube influencer marketing campaign examples to get the gears turning for your next strategy sessions.